Skip to main content

 In prep, prove readiness instead of assuming it.
 A practical check is owner coverage: if you cannot respond quickly for roughly 12 to 16 hours, you are undercovered for the launch you want.
 If you have capacity, setting a date and teaser about 3 weeks in advance can help you sequence support, but lead time does not replace readiness.

 On launch day, keep one shared document open and current.
 Log who replied, what changed, what broke, and what needs follow-up.
 The first four hours may matter for momentum, but do not let that push you into risky behavior.
-If anyone suggests giveaways, incentives, or vote-seeking tactics, add current platform rule after verification.
+If anyone suggests giveaways, incentives, or vote-seeking tactics, verify the current platform rule from platform policy or source records before using or approving the tactic.

 After day one, your leverage is follow-through.
 If comments reveal onboarding confusion, update page copy, answer the question publicly, and push the fix into your product queue with an owner and date.
 Product Hunt is not automatic traffic, so your post-launch improvement log matters more than a temporary rank screenshot.